 Wading this heather in rare sunshine or pelting rain you have to work for a grouse and it is this gesture of exchange, a life for a meal that sees me only want to show the utmost respect to what I consider the greatest prize of all our game birds.

 While old recipes regard hanging as a necessity I tend to disagree as the results can be too strong and put off first timers.
-I only see reason to hang the older or end of season birds for two days at most as I feel it can spoil such delicious meat, meat so full of simultaneous depth and subtlety.
+I see only reason to hang the older or end of season birds for two days at most as I feel it can spoil such delicious meat.
+Meat so full of simultaneous depth and subtlety.
 The breast and leg meat are totally different, the latter often compromised by hanging.